EndPointCorp/end-point-blog/2021/08/kubernetes.md

 As you may have noticed, this deployment has a persistent volume.
 That's to store the application's source code.
 Or, more accurately, to make the source code, which lives in our machine, available to the container.
 This is a development setup after all, so we want to be able to edit the code from the comfort of our own file system, and have the container inside the cluster be aware of that.

-Anyway, let's create the assocuated persistet volume and persistent volume claim.
+Anyway, let's create the associated persistent volume and persistent volume claim.
 Here's the PV (save it as `web-persistent-volume.yaml`):

 ```yaml
 # web-persistent-volume.yaml